 Traders will watch Wednesday to see whether oil and stocks can continue to diverge.

-CNBC's Rick Santelli runs through the latest housing data.
+CNBC's Rick Santelli breaks down the latest numbers on housing and consumer prices.

 Kokou Agbo-Bloua, global head of flow strategy and solutions at Societe Generale, says financing and funding for house builders is easier today than a few years ago.

 Jack Welch, Jack Welch Management Institute executive chairman, shares his thoughts on the U.S. economy and overall business environment.

 CNBC's Rick Santelli has the latest data on housing starts and CNBC's Steve Liesman adds perspective.